asterized/asterized.github.io/_posts/2024-10-13-hash-collisions.markdown

 }
 {% endhighlight %}
 This repeatedly perturbs `i` until it reaches an empty memory address.
 When `hash & mask` does not collide with any other elements, it never goes into the `for` loop, thus saving a lot of computation, and why it is slower than an initialization without any collisions.
 It is also faster than looking up a key as it just needs to reach a region of memory without any keys "occupying" it, thus being faster than a lookup relatively to its collision-less counterparts.

+## Conclusion
+Will this ever actually affect *your* code?
+Maybe. *Most* of the time, you won't have a hash table with 1,000 collisions.
+However, if you're handling tons of data in a single database (terrible idea, probably, i know nothing about db design), you're bound to run into hash collisions, or, even worse, could be attacked by people sending keys that are intentionally meant to collide.
+How should you solve this?
+Go ask a professional.

+## Disclaimer
+The info in this blog post has tried to be accurate, yet there may be some issues and mistakes.
+If you find any, mention me on Mastodon at somehybrid@hachyderm.io and I might have enough motivation to actually fix any of it.